MetacoinDeveloperTeam/walletKMS/README.md

 ---

-# This program is safe when running in the HPVS environment of LinuxOne as shown below, and additional encryption implementation is required in other environments.
+# This program is safe when running in the HPVS environment of LinuxONE as shown below, and additional encryption implementation is required in other environments.

 - Adding the registry to HPVS
 ```shell